Welcome! The Journey Awaits

 - Very useful information on getting started with

-making it very useful for getting to grips withgit
+gitmaking it very useful for getting to grips withgitand is very practical

 More Imperial Grad School Courses